khaidarovs/slackbot/README.md

 - We plan to add a function that automatically calls the `in_five` function at set intervals, activated after bot becomes online.
 - Create a standard date-time system for the bot.
 - If time permits, reactions can bping attendees for each meeting.

-# Onboarding (Sabine and Grace)
-Functionality:
-- `welcome_new_user(payload)`: Instructs the user on how to join a class when they first join the workspace.
-Returns a Slack API generated success message on success, and False otherwise.
-- `handle_onboarding(class_name, user_id)`: Adds the given student to the given class channel, creating the channel if it doesn't already exist.
-Returns an object with the channel information on success, and a Slack API generated error otherwise.
-- `check_channels(class_name)`: Verifies whether a class channel exists within the workspace, returning True if it does and False otherwise.
-- `normalize_channel_name(channel_name)`: Converts the name of a class channel (in the format XXXX-#####) to the proper slack format (includes only lowercase letters, numbers, and a hyphen)
-- `get_channel_name(channel_id)`: Returns the name of the channel with the given channel ID, or none if the channel doesn't exist.
-- `get_channel_id(name_normalized)`: Returns the ID of the channel with the given name.
-- `send_im_message(userid, text)`: Sends a direct message to the user with the given user id.

-### Onboarding Changes (4.B)
-1. Fix `test_handle_onboarding()`
--We created a global test_user_id such that in `handle_onboarding()`, the function will detect when the test_user_id is the input and return a custom payload so that no actual call to the API is made.
-We also added the custom payload that lives in `handle_onboarding()`.

-2. Add date input to welcome message
--We added further instruction in the welcome message to accomodate for the change in the slash command where the end date will follow the class name

-### Onboarding Test Changes (4.B)
-- Added `test_user_id` for testing function that need to make API calls but can't due to Slack's limitations thus acts as a switch for returning custom payloads in the functions instead of making the API calls
-- Changed `new_class` and `existing_class` names as they were causing duplicate errors in our workspace
-- Reduced payload complexity in a couple instances

-### Acceptance Testing
-Within the workspace:
-- Execute the command `/join_class cmsc-22002 12-11-22` to be added to an already existing class channel.
-- Execute the command `/join_class bios-12345 03-12-24` to be added to a non-existing class channel.

 # ITER2 - Activity Warnings, Conversation Summary, and Mood Messages - Matt and Maya G
 ## Activity Warnings